aldousbirchall/MachineLearning_SmartBeta_Pipeline/README.md

-# MachineLearning_StockPicker_Pipeline
+# MachineLearning_SmartBeta_Pipeline
 ML pipeline with feature generation for predicting outperforming stocks in index.
 Ideally used as part of a smart beta stratgey.
-Basicall this effectively and consistently caputres the momentum factor for medium to long term horizons using only price data.
+Basically this effectively and consistently caputres the momentum factor for medium to long term horizons using only price data.

+This is a proof of concept, so there is room for significant improvement, but this provides a good, working model using SKLearn on which to build.
+I will update from time to time.

 Once fully tuned and automated, this could be used as a module in a full trading system that incorporates multiple factors (think Fama French) as well as fundamental data, sentiment data, volume, analyst revisions etc etc.